mikemckibben/ansible-ssh/README.md

 https://docs.haskellstack.org/en/stable/README/ for installation instructions for your platform.

-The following will install this program in the local bin directory for your platform, see `stack path --local-bin` for the default location.
+The following command will install this program in the local bin directory for your platform, see `stack path --local-bin` for the default location.
 ```
 $ stack install
 ```